Scripts

 break in the middle of a block, then an explicit inner block can be

-used, as in the idioms do return end and do break end, because now
+used, as in the idioms do return end

 return and break are the last statements in their (inner)